andraugust/andraugust.github.io/quantum-3.md

 ### Observables

 How are observables represented for joint systems?
-The same way they are for isolated systems—with operators, but now each subsystem has its own set of operators which act independently on the corresponding part of the system.
+In the same way as for isolated systems—with operators, but now each subsystem has its own set of operators that act independently on the corresponding part of the system.

 For example, consider two spins.
 The most general state is